chromice/ae/README.md

 In this case the library name is determined by the name of the method.

 æ does not "automagically" guess what class to use, when you are using `ae::load()` method.
-Instead, you must use `ae::invoke()` method at the beginning of the loaded file to tell æ how and when you want to.
+Instead, you must use `ae::invoke()` method at the beginning of the loaded file to tell æ how you want to invoke a new instance.

 In order to create a new instance of `LibraryClassName`, every time the library is loaded, you should pass the class name as the first argument: